2018 Bayou Classic BizTech Challenge

-Teams participating in the Challenge should choose one of the four categories:
+Teams participating in the Challenge should choose one of the three categories:

-The first three categories include some challenge project ideas listed below, but you can also submit your own idea in one of those categories.
-If you have an idea that does not fall into one of the first three categories, feel free to use the fourth “open” category for all other entrepreneurial ideas.
+The three categories include some challenge project ideas listed below.
 Please remember that every project should have a STEM (Science, Technology, Engineering or Math) component.

 Additive Manufacturing and 3D Printing